nlhn/flashlingo/README.md

 #### What's Included in the Directory:
 The directory includes two folders and three files.
-The two folders, named `static` and `templates`, contain the CSS stylesheet and the HTML templates used for this project, respectively.
+The `static` and `templates` folders contain the CSS stylesheet and the HTML templates used for this project, respectively.
 The first file `application.py` stores the main function of this application.
 The second file `helpers.py` contains the helpers functions to be used for validating user's lookup request, prompting user to log into the application, and rendering error messages.
 The last file `vocab.db` is a SQLite database used for storing user's data.

 #### Usage:
 Here is an overview of how the application works:
-1. User will be prompted to sign into their account before they have access to the rest of the application.
+1. User will need to log into their account before they can access the rest of the application.
 They must create an account if they do not have one.
-2. Onced logged in, user will be redirected to the main page which shows all of their active flashcard sets (if any).
-User can review, edit, or remove any of these sets.
-The navigation bar at the top of the screen now shows four options, `New Set` and `New Flashcard` on the left side, and `Change Password` and `Log Out` on the right side.
+2. Onced logged in, user will be redirected to the homepage which shows all of their active flashcard sets (if any).
+User can review, edit, or remove any sets.
+The navigation bar at the top of the app shows four options, `New Set` and `New Flashcard` on the left side, and `Change Password` and `Log Out` on the right side.
 3. User must have at least one flashcard set before they can create a flashcard with `New Flashcard`.
-4. User can create their flashcards in two ways: entering the definition(s) manually or havinh the application parse the definition(s) from Wiktionary (the term must be English).
+4. User can create their flashcards in two ways: entering the definition(s) manually or having the application parse the definition(s) from Wiktionary (the term must be English).
 5. If the user's input is invalid, the application will render an error message explaining why the input was rejected.

 #### What's Stored in the SQL Database: